 The area that we are concerning is actually not Li’s case itself.
 It was the film he made when he drugged and had sex with those 30 girls and what happened afterwards.
 After he made those films, he then sent to his friends for bragging and some of the film ends up releasing beyond their control.
 When he was charged and arrested, someone actually released all those film to the public in which contained some 29 gigabits of space with 60 something girls in the film (some of the girls were filmed with consent, thus not illegal).
 Although the authority declared that the downloading of such materials would be illegal under the criminal penalties such as interference with the right of private secrecy under the criminal code, but as human nature of curiosity, people started to download those films crazily and most of them downloaded with P2P softwares.

+Downloading such kind of materials are usually not illegal (debatable, but in practice seldomly anyone got prosecuted before) but uploading them is definitely illegal in Taiwan.
+The design for a P2P download is that once when you are downloading, you are automatically uploading them as well.
+As a result, 12 downloaders were arrested for the reason of uploading those films to the web.
 [52] Now the question is, for uploading them and being prosecuted, is subjective intention required?
 It seems to be very much debatable in this area and those 12 arrestees should have a defense based on the lack of subjective intention.
 They were arrested under criminal sanctions, that means Mens Rea or “subjective intention” under the Civil Law system must be proven.
 With the way of operation of the P2P softwares, if you are only downloading, although up loading at the same time, it is automatically done and can not show your own intention of up loading it.
 However, in this case no one seems to be raising this question as a defense and later all of the 12 arrestees were fined and no one complained about the legitimacy of their arrest, which was quite unfortunate indeed.

-[53] in 2010 and the most recently the “Uniqlo sex film incident” (优衣库性爱视频事件)in 14th July, 2015.
+Finally, not cyber pornography per se but something similar, as we had discussed about cyber hypers earlier, and we know that when people tries to get themselves famous, they will try their best with all sort of publicities on the web regardless if those publicities are negative or positive.
+Recently there is a tendency in China that those fame seekers will take one step further than cyber hypers and put their sexual films or photos onto the web in order to make themselves famous overnight.
+This phenomenon began with the case know as “Shou Shou sex films (兽兽门事件)- Di Ling (翟凌)” [53] in 2010 and the most recently the “Uniqlo sex film incident” (优衣库性爱视频事件)in 14th July, 2015.
 Although with most of these cases, people involved (usually female) always claimed that they are the victims of people attacking their privacy, such as hacking into their cell phones or computers, but most of the people believes that they are actually hyping themselves in order to become famous.
 The problem is, with this kind of behavior, it is usually very difficult to prove whether if they or they deliberately put their sexual photos or films onto the net or they are the victims of ill intention as their cyber equipments were really stolen thus the films and photos leaked out.
 This kind of behavior may not be a cyber crime but certainly a kind of cyber wrong, and this is the area that the relevant authorities must find ways to deter this kind of practice from getting copycat by the many.

 Naked Chatting and Cyber Sex